-ADJUS-120 Introduction to the Criminal Justice System
+ADJUS-110 Introduction to Criminal Justice

-This is an integrated, interdisciplinary study of the criminal justice system.
-Examination will be made of the American system (law enforcement, courts, and corrections) and the various subsystems; roles and role expectations of criminal justice agencies and the interrelationships in society; crime causations, punishment and rehabilitation, ethics, education and training for professionalism in the social system.
+(formerly ADJUS-120) This is an integrated, interdisciplinary study of the criminal justice system.
+Examination will be made of the American system (law enforcement, courts, and corrections) and the various sub-systems; roles and role expectations of criminal justice agencies and the interrelationships in society; crime causations, punishment and rehabilitation, ethics, education and training for professionalism in the social system.
 May not be repeated.
 SC

-ADJUS-121 Criminal Law
+ADJUS-120 Concepts of Criminal Law

-This course is an in-depth study of the concepts, historical development, and philosophy of criminal law and the substantive criminal law commonly enforced in California.
+(formerly ADJUS-121) This course is an in-depth study of the concepts, historical development, and philosophy of criminal law and the substantive criminal law commonly enforced in California.
 It includes a detailed examination of legal definitions, classifications of crimes, corpus delicti, parties to a crime, defenses to crime, and a brief introduction to laws of arrest and judicial procedure.
 Students will be required to research legal briefs/decisions.
 May not be repeated.
 SC

-ADJUS-122 Criminal Procedures
+ADJUS-122 Criminal Trial Process